markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ## Interacting with Github
 It is important to keep in mind our local repo (on our computer) is different than the remote repo (stored on GitHub.com) even though the code seems relatively the same, they are in fact different versions of the codebase.
-> **Rewind**: GitHub is a service that stores our repo online which facilitates collaboration, backups our code, and links to servers that can deploy our project.

 Since we made a change to the `README.md` on the `master` branch in Github, let's take a look in the local `master` branch by doing a `git checkout master` in the command prompt.
 As we can see, the `README.md` file we just created in GitHub isn't in our local folder.
 This is because our remote repo (GitHub.com) and local repo are currently out of sync.
-In the next steps we will learn how to communicate and sync the remote and local repos.
+In the next steps we will learn how these repos got out of sync and then how to sync the remote and local repos back again.

 ![Local vs Remote](assets/lesson-1/240-branch-github.png) <br>
 [URL](https://www.atlassian.com/git/tutorials/syncing/git-pull)